Rocky2560/Reddit-Fetch/README.md

 From PRAW subreddit hot posts data is fecthed from subreddit and stored in cassandra using pyspark.
 For post data consist of:

-Id: post id Author: User name from which post is done.
+Id: post id

+Author: User name from which post is done.

 Num_comments: numbers of comments in the posts.

 Created: time of post creation

 Subreddit: subreddit name

-Title: title of post Url: consist of Url of the post Self text: consist of text added in the post
+Title: title of post

+Url: consist of Url of the post

+Self text: consist of text added in the post

- And it is stored in cassandra.
+And it is stored in cassandra Db.

 Deployed: 10.10.5.33
 Service name: reddit.service